InstantQR

 Consensus Value

-Most common answer across resolvers.
+Most common answer from primary resolvers first.

 Query